w6r/gotcha/README.md

 ***Download The File Ghost.py or simply copy and paste the data into a code editor***

 ```
-- Download The Deployer ('sixdeployer.cmd')
+- Download The Deployer ('req.txt')

 - Download A Py2Exe or any python to exe program,